Tobacco 21 ordinance takes effect

 The ordinance was brought before the Wright County Board of Commissioners with some staggering evidence that smoking among teenagers has seen a significant upward spike, primarily due to the emergence of e-cigarettes and vaping.

-Among the findings presented to the Wright County Board by the county’s Public Health Department were that 95 percent of adult smokers began smoking before they were 21, teen smoking rates increased in 2017 for the first time in 17 years, half of all high school seniors and 25 percent of all freshman have tried e-cigarettes, tobacco tickets issued to Wright County teens more than doubled from 2016-17 to 2018-19 and the nicotine level in e-cigarettes and vaping cartridges is much higher than standard cigarettes and increases the likelihood of addiction because of the amount of nicotine being taken in.
+Among the findings presented to the Wright County Board by the county’s Public Health Department were that 95% of adult smokers began smoking before they were 21, teen smoking rates increased in 2017 for the first time in 17 years, half of all high school seniors and 25% of all freshman have tried e-cigarettes, tobacco tickets issued to Wright County teens more than doubled from 2016-17 to 2018-19, and the nicotine level in e-cigarettes and vaping cartridges is much higher than standard cigarettes and increases the likelihood of addiction because of the amount of nicotine being taken in.

 As troubling is the youth perception of vaping as opposed to conventional tobacco products.
-In a 2019 Minnesota Student Survey conducted by the Minnesota Department of Education, three out of four high school juniors who responded to the question, “How wrong do your friends feel it would be for you to smoke cigarettes?” answered either “wrong” or “very wrong” (70 percent of boys and 82 percent of girls).
+In a 2019 Minnesota Student Survey conducted by the Minnesota Department of Education, 3 in 4 high school juniors who responded to the question, “How wrong do your friends feel it would be for you to smoke cigarettes?” answered either “wrong” or “very wrong” (70 percent of boys and 82 percent of girls).
 When asked the same question and replacing “smoke cigarettes” with “vape or use e-cigarettes,” less than 50 percent of those same students answered “wrong” or “very wrong” (44 percent of boys, 51 percent of girls).

 The Wright County Board of Commissioners passed the Tobacco 21 ordinance in September by a 3-2 vote.
 Commissioner Charlie Borrell felt that, by age 18, if someone is old enough to join the military and potentially die for his or her country, they should be allowed to make their own decisions regarding smoking.
 Commissioner Mark Daleiden voted against it, citing that it should have included a “grandfather clause” that would exclude those who are already between the ages of 18 and 21 and the potential for issues with the age being 18 in a town on the border of Wright County and 21 within Wright County and employees at stores who work shifts both inside and outside Wright County.